deopurkar/deopurkar.github.io/teaching/ag2021/index.md

 </div>

 This year, the course will be on algebraic geometry, the study of algebraic equations using geometry and geometric shapes using algebra.
-We will begin with affine varieties&#x2014;solution sets of polynomial equations&#x2014;and use these as building blocks to construct a rich world of geometric objects that include Riemann surfaces, projective spaces, and Grassmannians.
+We will begin with affine varieties&#x2014;solution sets of polynomial equations&#x2014;and use these as building blocks to construct a rich world of geometric objects that include Riemann surfaces, projective spaces, Grassmannians, etc.

 # References